RequestNetwork/requestNetwork/packages/toolbox/README.md

 Use `--help` for details about each command.

+Additionally, the command `listMissingAggregators` will display missing aggregators for all networks.

 #### Updating conversion paths

 > NB: this procedure is only used to update the standard list.